The following words and terms, when used in this Subchapter, have the following meaning, unless the context clearly indicates otherwise:

 (G) health histories.

-"Statewide adoption staffing" means a monthly meeting between permanency planning and adoption staff to share information about children available for adoption.
+"Statewide family staffing" means a monthly meeting between resource specialists and youth transition staff to share information about families approved for adoption and waiting on placement of a child.

 "Termination of parental rights" means a court order ending all custody and control by the child's parent.